 What makes it even catchier is the affordability.
-It only costs $65 which is lower than most of the wireless options out there.
 The design seems to be inspired by the military because it is characterized by sturdy built and sharp elements.

 The ear pads also contain the company’s logo with a lined design that is stunning to the eye.
 The uniqueness in the design might earn you a unique place in the gaming society of yours as well.